Energy Savings: Why Should We Be Concerned With Conserving the Quality of the Available Energy.

 Does Energy Efficiency also imply less pollution?
 Yes.
 When energy is used (i.e., spontaneously transformed from one state to another), it is degraded.
 Degraded energy is lower-quality energy, often also directly or indirectly enhancing pollutants.

-When using electric energy (an ordered form of energy) versus gas combustion (a disordered form of energy) for a process, additional energy efficiency arises from better control, less harmful emissions, and other process-related factors.
-Combustion of carbon-containing gases (directly or indirectly) creates CO2, which along with any leaks of Methane (Natural Gas), helps contribute to erratic atmospheric patterns.
+When using electric energy (an ordered form of energy) rather than gas combustion (a disordered form of energy) for a process, additional energy efficiency arises from improved control, lower-harm emissions, and other process-related factors.
+Combustion of carbon-containing gases (directly or indirectly) produces CO2, which, along with any leaks of Methane (Natural Gas), contributes to erratic atmospheric patterns.
 See spectra…

-Improving industrial processes’ heat transfer rate (speed) becomes more critical as production demands increase.
+Improving the heat transfer rate (speed) of industrial processes becomes more critical as production demands increase.
 They are improving the speed with less power.
-MHI provides the best rates for power machines coupled with energy efficiency and often for the financing options for your success.
-Financing solutions include the enabling of monthly payments.
-Approximate payment calculator (please click).
+MHI offers competitive rates for power machines, with energy efficiency and financing options to support your success.
+Financing solutions include enabling monthly payments.
+Approximate payment calculator (click to open).
 Please compare the Return on Investment (ROI) for an estimate of daily net earnings.
 Broad examples are given below; however, please get in touch with MHI for accuracy and applicability to your specific use.

 ROI Scenarios.
 Please contact or call MHI sales for details for your use.
-Some of the returns on investments can be very large.
-In the case of OAB® products for certain CPG or hydronic heating, the power savings could range from 30% to a whopping 90% in specific scenarios.
+Some returns on investment can be very large.
+For OAB® products for certain CPG or hydronic heating applications, power savings can range from 30% to a whopping 90% in specific scenarios.
 For some of the Nanostructured GAXP® heating-element configurations, a good scenario, based on a four-year amortization schedule, shows that a $13K monthly investment can lead to a $1M return when adequately installed – i.e., considerable monthly net savings for specific Cascade e-Ion™ applications.
-A 2K monthly investment may return $100K monthly net savings (four-year amortization).
-A relatively light $312 investment in a modern Airtorch® system for enhanced and environmentally friendly die-heating can lead to a $14K monthly net savings (four-year amortization scenario).
-Scenarios will differ for the ROI for every client and every installation, and the best-estimated ones are cited above.
-Please get in touch with MHI to discuss your specific use and assumptions for the above scenarios.
-MHI has invested in creating and patenting energy-efficient technologies and has gone further by commercially producing devices and creating a large group of satisfied customers.
+A 2K monthly investment may yield $100K in net savings per month (four-year amortization).
+A relatively light $312 investment in a modern Airtorch® system for enhanced, environmentally friendly die heating can lead to $14K in monthly net savings (four-year amortization scenario).
+ROI scenarios vary by client and installation, and the best estimates are listed above.
+Please get in touch with MHI to discuss your specific use cases and assumptions for the scenarios above.
+MHI has invested in developing and patenting energy-efficient technologies and has gone further by commercializing devices and building a large group of satisfied customers.

 We look forward to adding your name to the hundreds of satisfied MHI customers.

-In today’s manufacturing world, significant savings can be had from reduced energy use, better environmental performance, and improved outcomes of a new enlightened plant.
+In today’s manufacturing world, you can save money by reducing energy use, improving environmental performance, and achieving better outcomes in a new, enlightened plant.
 MHI devices are fundamentally structured to provide these three benefits.
-The technology for heat-energy production has dramatically improved in the past ten years, with nanostructured GAXP®, Airtorch, Cascade e-Ion, and One Atmosphere Boilers (OAB) leading the way.
+The technology for heat energy production has dramatically improved over the past ten years, with nanostructured GAXP®, Airtorch, Cascade e-Ion, and One Atmosphere Boilers (OAB) leading the way.
 In the table below, an approximate calculation shows savings from using a more energy-efficient machine.
 The assumptions are one year of continuous use and 10¢/kWhr.
-IModernthermal energy devices can provide good value.
+Modern thermal energy devices can provide good value.
 MHI is a choice that many users have made to help save energy and the environment.
 Please review the testimonials.

 Small Print! and Disclaimer: